Intro

 <string name="AVz2qCVxm1KudCCJKYuxuoaAXoPeWKjG0w==">ASnO9uni11t3m9sNgDJbiYllL/tE+i99TYKfQ0h8XV6AUN0O3rBxBsMmcpw2DCY</string>

-Another matter.
-You can’t easily access the true name and value of this data field.
-It can be advantageous if your application is data-sensitivity.
-Note: the best experience in data-sensitivity applications is not storing sensitive information locally.
+As you can see, one can’t easily access the true name and value of this data field.
+It can be advantageous if your application processes and stores sensitive data.

 Room database